 Nowadays Torremolinos is very much associated with the idea of fun in the sun and it has enough variation to suit more than just the young set looking for night clubs, pubs and discos.
 In summer it is also a place which appeals to families.
 Many holiday companies offer very cheap deals in the winter months which gives the more mature people the opportunity to enjoy the mild weather and escape the northern European winter.

-Most tourists come to the Costa del Sol to enjoy the beaches and the weather and they won’t be disappointed by Torremolinos’s beaches as they are clean and sandy and tend to be wider and longer than many others on the Costa del Sol which has also contributed to its popularity as a resort.
-Playamar beach stretches to the east and the Carihuela beaches stretches to the west towards Benalmadena Costa and although they do tend to get busy during the peak summer months of July and August there is always some space to be found for the sun worshippers to lie and soak up the sun.
+The beaches around Torremolinos are clean and sandy and tend to be wider and longer than many others on the Costa del Sol which has helped contribute to its popularity as a resort.
+To the west end of town is La Carihuela which still has some fishermen’s cottages and which is famous for having some of the best fish restaurants on the Costa del Sol and to the east stretches Playamar beach.
+Whilst they do tend to get busy during the peak summer months of July and August there is always some space to be found for the sun worshippers to lie and soak up the sun.